Raport EKObarometru wskazuje kluczowe cechy

 What does the BDO packaging report concern?

-The packaging report is a document containing information on the quantities and types of packaging and products that the entrepreneur introduced to the market in a given calendar year , as well as on the types and masses of packaging and post-consumer waste that the entrepreneur recovered and recycled during that period .
+The packaging report is a document containing information on the quantities and types of of packaging and products that the entrepreneur introduced to the market in a given calendar year , as well as on the types and masses of packaging and post-consumer waste that the entrepreneur recovered and recycled during that period .

 The catalogue of packaging and products covered by the report on products, packaging and the management of waste generated from them includes: